 Motor Skills #

 Motor skills refer to the ability to control and coordinate muscle movements.
-They can be categorized into:
+They can be categorised into:

 - Fine Motor Skills: The control of small muscle movements, such as writing or buttoning a shirt.